jarthurgross/website/_posts/2022-04-03-efficient-su3-computation.md

     \end{cases}
 \end{aligned}$$
 The reasoning behind this is that $H^{\otimes p}=H\otimes1\otimes\cdots1+\otimes1\otimes H\otimes\cdots\otimes1+\cdots$ is made of terms that act as identity on all but one of the tensor-product factors, so any matrix elements that are non zero must be between symmetric states where 0, 1, and 2 appear either an identical number of times ($\ell_0=r_0,\,\ell_1=r_1,\,\ell_2=r_2$) or a single basis element has been exchanged for another ($\ell_a=r_a+1,\,\ell_b+1=r_b,\,\ell_c=r_c$).
-Any other combination will result in two orthogonal $\mathbf{C}^3$ basis elements sandwhiching an identity, which leads to 0.
+Any other combination will result in two orthogonal $\mathbf{C}^3$ basis elements sandwiching an identity, which leads to 0.
 The "diagonal" case where 0, 1, and 2 show up in equal numbers on the left and the right works out like
 $$\begin{aligned}
 \langle a_0a_1a_2|H^{\oplus p}|a_0a_1a_2\rangle